James Corner: Awards and honors

 Corner was the first landscape architect to receive many of the awards that he has won.
 In 1996, Corner received the G. Holmes Perkins Award for "distinguished and innovative teachings and methods of instruction in design".
 The following year, in 1997, he was the first recipient of the Jens Jensen Professorship in Landscape Architecture and Urbanism at the University of Illinois at Chicago's School of Architecture and in 2000 he was the second landscape architect, after Achva Benzinberg Stein, to be chosen for the Daimler-Chrysler Award, which recognizes and promotes innovative design.
 In 2018, as the first landscape architect ever, James Corner received the honorary doctorate degree (Dr.-Ing. e.h.) from the Technical University of Munich in Germany, Department of Architecture.
 In 2019, he received an honorary Doctorate of Design (DDes) from Manchester Metropolitan University.
+In 2026, he received an honorary Doctor of Arts from the University of Pennsylvania.